thenumbernine/Tensor/README.md

 	Intead, make the allocator of each dimension a templated parameter: dynamic vs static.
 	This will give dynamically-sized tensors all the operations of the Tensor template class without having to re-implement them all for Grid.
 	This will allow for flexible allocations: a degree-2 tensor can have one dimension statically allocated and one dimension dynmamically allocated

+- index notation summation?
+	- more flexible inner, outer, exterior, etc multiplications?
+- better function matching for derivatives

+- GLSL sucks, rename this to something that makes sense, and shorthand those other longwinded GLSL names like "inverse"=>"inv", "determinant"=>"det", "transpose"=>"tr" "normalize"=>"unit"
+	- in fact, better public typenames?

+- move secondderivative from Relativity to Tensor
+- move covariantderivative from Relativity to Tensor
+- move Hydro/Inverse.h's GaussJordan solver into Tensor/Inverse